emse-sas-lab/SCAbox-ip/README.rst

 More
 ===============================================================

-SCAbox is a project on the topic of side-channel analysis.
+SCABox is a project on the topic of side-channel analysis.
 The goal of SCAbox is to provide an efficient test-bench for FPGA-based side-channel analysis.

-To know more about SCAbox please visit our `website <https://emse-sas-lab.github.io/SCAbox/>`_.
+To know more about SCABox please visit our `website <https://emse-sas-lab.github.io/SCAbox/>`_.
 It provides a tutorials and a wiki about side-channel analysis.

-SCAbox is an open-source project, all the sources are hosted on GitHub
+SCABox is an open-source project, all the sources are hosted on GitHub

 - `IP repository <https://github.com/emse-sas-lab/SCAbox-ip/>`_
 - `Acquisition demo <https://github.com/emse-sas-lab/SCAbox-demo/>`_